-Mid-City straddles Canal Street, easily accessible to the Canal Streetcar line to the French Quarter.
-It is a diverse neighborhood full of restaurants and shops and a number of Mid-City B&Bs.
-Mid-City B&Bs offer a taste of the real New Orleans, where people go about their lives. to sample what it’s like to live in New Orleans, rather than just to visit, consider one of the many Mid-City B&Bs.
+Taken together, these Mid-City neighborhoods offer the most diverse selections of restaurants and shops in the city.
+Mid-City B&Bs offer a taste of the real New Orleans, where people go about their lives, enjoying it to the fullest.
+If you’d like to sample what it’s really like to live in New Orleans, rather than just to visit, consider one of the many Mid-City B&Bs.

 The area around Esplanade Avenue is home to many small, local museums, nationally famous restaurants, and some of the most interesting shops in New Orleans.
 Esplanade Ridge B&Bs offer a slice of New Orleans life that you won’t find in the French Quarter, though the Quarter is only a short and pleasant walk away.
-The streetcar runs from City Park, at the end of Esplanade Avenue, through Mid-City, or from the foot of Esplanade Avenue along the river side of the French Quarter.
-It’s in the middle of it all.
+Streetcars run from City Park, at the top of Esplanade Avenue, through Mid-City and back downtown along Canal Street.
+The Riverfront Streetcar runs from the foot of Esplanade Avenue upriver through the French Quarter towards Canal Street and the Convention Center.

 You can’t go wrong when you stay in a owner-occupied B&B in the Mid-City, Esplanade Ridge, or City Park neighborhoods.
 You’ll be close to all of the action yet enjoying a beautiful, relaxing and natural setting, all while being tended to by a knowledgeable and friendly innkeeper who can direct you to all of the best that New Orleans has to offer!